Research output per year

 Australia

-Emma is a PhD candidate and Master of Industrial and Organisational Psychology student at UWA.
+Emma is a research associate and provisional psychologist at UWA.
 Her research is about the mental load and how it affects people's, particularly women's, wellbeing and career outcomes.

-Emma is currently researching the "mental load" and its impact on work-related outcomes such as wellbeing, career progression and leadership.
-This project is supervised by Professor Gillian Yeo, Dr Laura Fruhen and Associate Professor Serena Wee.
+Emma's PhD research investigated prosocial mental labour and its relationship with gender , leadership and work-family outcomes.
+Here, she developed a dual-domain measure of mental labour.
+This project was supervised by Professor Gillian Yeo, Assistant Professor Laura Fruhen and Associate Professor Serena Wee.
 To find out more, you can watch Emma's 3 minute thesis here.

 Supervised by Dr Lisette Kanse and Associate Professor Serena Wee, Emma completed her Honours thesis at UWA in 2020.
 Her thesis investigated the relationship between work design and employee voice behaviour (i.e., speaking up with ideas or concerns) in virtual teams.